A follow-up to the first modular alphabet, this handmade modular system allows creating unique typographic boards.

 Last year, I printed one of his sayings on a shirt and everyone liked it so much that I thought about doing a series.

-In mid-February, the project took off and within a couple of weeks the sayings had some derivatives, such as variations of logo designs and some related items to MR’s universe.
+In mid-February, the project took off and within a couple of weeks we decided to add a few more sayings, design some variations of the logo and some related items to MR’s universe.

 This is part of a project to design a latter a day.